-Background/Engagement: The draft plans were submitted to the IJB meeting on 18 September 2019.
+Background/Engagement: The draft plans were submitted to the IJB meeting on 18 September 2019 .
 The priorities and actions set out within the plans are the product of a broad range of engagement activity.
 This has ranged from community engagement on previous locality plans, service specific engagement events, the IJB Strategic Plan consultation and the regular locality forums and networks.
 Further locality engagement events on the draft plans have taken place throughout October and November 2019.
+This report will focus on the key themes that have 2019.
 This report will focus on the key themes that have emerged from those events.

-Recommendations: The Integration Joint Board is asked to: a) Approve the North East, North West and South Locality Plans, attached, noting the update on local engagement feedback; b) Note the summary version of the locality plans and approved the final, approved versions of the plans accessibe on the GCHSCP website and in other formats as necessary; and c) Note the intention to present an annual performance report to the IJB summarising progress made against the actions set out within the locality plans, commencing September 2020.
+Recommendations: The Integration Joint Board is asked to: a) Approve the North East, North West and South Locality Plans, attached, noting the update on local engagement feedback;b) Note the summary version of the locality plans and approve making the final, approved versions of the plans accessible on the GCHSCP website and in other formats as necessary; and c) Note the intention to present an annual performance report to the IJB summarising progress made against the actions set out within the locality plans, commencing September 2020.